nytimes/kyt/packages/eslint-config-kyt/README.md

 }
 ```

-To keep things formatted as you develop, install an editor package.
-See more [here](/docs/Recipes.md#editor-configuration).

 ## Editor Configuration

-A `kyt` app should work with any editor, but we recommend that you install and configure ESLint with one of the following editors:
+To automatically format your code based on these rules during development, install a package for your IDE.
+We recommend that you install and configure ESLint with one of the following editors:

 #### VSCode